About Me

 My name is Will Riley.

-I currently work as a Researcher & Research Software Engineer at Wageningen University & Research, where my contributions have centered on designing research software and training researchers in how to design and develop their own.
+I currently work as a Researcher & Research Software Engineer at Wageningen University & Research, where my contributions have centered on designing research software and training researchers in how to do the same.
+In this position, I am trying to help society by generating scientific knowledge in an ethical manner and for prosocial purposes.

 I graduated with a Ph.D. in Educational Psychology (Applied Cognition and Development) from the University of Georgia.
 My dissertation research examined how people make moral judgments about consumer behaviors, like eating meat and using plastic straws, which indirectly harm animals, and whether beliefs about the minds of animals influences those judgments.
 Specifically, I tested whether attributing mental capacities to animals increases our moral concern for harming them.
 My advisor was Dr. Leonard Martin.